 Death is dead, love has won, Christ has conquered;

 For He lives: Christ is risen from the dead!

-Mathew Sims is the author of A Household Gospel Fulfilling the Great Commission in Our Homes and also writes for CBMW Men’s blog, Gospel Centered Discipleship, and Servants of Grace.
-He also works as the managing editor at Gospel Centered Discipleship.
+Mathew Sims is the author of A Household Gospel Fulfilling the Great Commission in Our Homes and has written for CBMW Men’s blog, Gospel-Centered Discipleship, Borrowed Light, and Servants of Grace.
+He also works as the managing editor at Gospel-Centered Discipleship.
 They attend Downtown Presbyterian Church (PCA) in Greenville, SC.

 |Get Your Copy of A Household Gospel Today: Paperback or Digital|